brunoebernardi/neuvector-stresstest/Rest API/README.md

 #### Instructions for execution

-The rest api tasks have different tasks to overload the NeuVector controllers during the creation and verification of these resources.
+The rest API tasks have different tasks to overload the NeuVector controllers during the creation and verification of these resources.
 The "fire-scripts.sh" script should be executed first, as it has a parallel call method for all scripts.
+You need to declare your controller IP and Port through the Shell scripts.

 #### Parallel executions